alfa23/pp04-xbox-anticipator/README.md

 ### **Bug: Scare: Sudden site-wide loss of CSS the day before submission!**

-  • *Issue:* After a successful initial deploy of the final project, I discovered that I had failed Heroku deployments and a divergent Gitpod branch (I think this wa because I was commiting to my ReadMe direct on Github possibly).
-Subsequently I did a merge and all seemed fine, until the CSS went site-wide and I now get multiple errors on my .gitpod.yml..!
+  • *Issue:* After a successful initial deploy of the final project, I discovered that I had failed **Heroku** deployments and a *divergent **Gitpod** branch* (I think this could be because I was commiting to my ReadMe file direct on Github possibly)...
+Subsequently I did a *merge* and all seemed fine, until the **CSS failed site-wide** and I now have **multiple errors** flagged on my ***.gitpod.yml***..!

-  • *Fix:* After a panicked Slack to Marcel, he suggested temporarily setting debug = True and see if that fixed it, which it did.
-I've yet to push these changes yet though, so fingers crossed!
+  • *Fix:* After a panicked Slack message to Marcel, he suggested temporarily setting `debug = True` to see if that fixed it, which it did.
+I've yet to push and final-deploy these changes yet though, so fingers crossed!

   ![image](static/readme/anticipator_screens/bug/pp04_bug_ide_css.png)
   ![image](static/readme/anticipator_screens/bug/pp04_bug_ide.png)